dlz/dnevnik/README.md

 2014 3 25
 a supervisor of our collectivity provided me an opportunity to conduct a new course;

+2014 3 26
+printed out a manual;
+checkmated in a blitz

 [TO BE CONTINUED .. ]